-There are 5 rules of investment success.
-And if you follow them you will absolutely make a great deal of money.
-The good news is you can implement them yourself.
-You don’t need to do a world-wide investment advisor search to find some guru.
+There are 5 rules that, if followed, will lead you to financial success.
+My 30 years of experience in the financial professional tells me that if you follow them you will absolutely make a great deal of money.
+To make this even better, let me share that you can implement them yourself.
+You don’t need to hire a financial guru.
+In fact, a financial advisor can’t really help you here.
+You’re going to have to get these implemented by yourself.
 Let’s get down to business and let the wealth flow.

 1. Create Cash